AU-Health/Old-Au-Health-App/Frontend/app-imgs/readme.md

 - see sketches.AI for all adjustable, individual vectors
 - clean components: scratch files are compiled into a scratch/concept directory.
 Same as components but includes sleep final wheel and cleaner layout.

+## *** Note: when ready to export for screen, ALWAYS export your AI file as an SVG.
+SVGs are completely scalable, meaning you can resize the image to any size and still preserve the integrity of the image (it won't become pixilated or blurry)

 ## Tutorials
 - Fitting your AI images into wheel shapes:
   - Step 1: Locate the "wheel-final.ai" file under Final-imgs/final-wheels and open this file